-How to send videos without losing quality
+Can you send videos without losing quality?

 Why do videos go blurry or lose quality when sent?